MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-account.md

 ### Finalize setup via PowerShell

-- **Skype for Business:** For Skype for Business only (on-premises or online), you can enable the Skype for Business object by running **Enable-CsMeetingRoom** to enable features such as Meeting room prompt for audio and Lobby hold.

 - **Microsoft Teams and Skype for Business Calendar:** Set [**Calendar Auto processing**](https://docs.microsoft.com/surface-hub/surface-hub-2s-account?source=docs#set-calendar-auto-processing) for this account.

 ## Create account using PowerShell